 Ready for some tips to make the best Instagram portfolio possible to promote your work?
 Let's dive into best practices that will take your Instagram to new heights.

 Use Your Instagram Bio as Your Cover Letter

 The first thing a visitor will see on your Instagram profile is your bio, so make the copy count.
 Try to include text that sums up your goals, passions, and interests as a photographer, while effectively conveying your personal brand.
 Make sure you include a few key details:

 Name: Display your name clearly in your bio so clients know who you are and can look you up on other platforms.

 Location: Highlight where you are based, or where you are currently located.
 Having your location in your Instagram bio will help potential clients get a sense of whether you're the right fit for a gig, especially if they're looking for a local option.

 Focus/specialty: Note that you are a photographer or an image maker, and highlight any specialty or niche work you do, such as "food photography" or "portrait photography."

 Link in Bio: Include a link to another page with your work or link to a project you are excited about.
 If you posted about a project in your Instagram Stories, make sure you link to it here too.
-If you do have an online portfolio on your website, you would link to it here as well.
+If you do have an online portfolio website on your website, you would link to it here as well.